Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Conclusion

-Given the approach considered here, we conclude that a non-heuristic approach to constructing efficient estimators is challenging even for quantum systems with an analytically solvable model.
+Given the approach considered here, we conclude that a nonheuristic approach to constructing efficient estimators is challenging even for quantum systems with an analytically solvable model.
 This is because the probability mass function of the data is a nonlinear function of the unknown parameter.
-However, the MMSE estimator of Bayesian statistics is always employable and efficient.
-This suggests that the Bayesian approach has some advantage over the frequentist one in such cases and thus investigations for the search of proper priors ought to be considered in future applications.
+However, the MMSE estimator of Bayesian statistics is always employable, efficient for enough data points, and delivers unambiguous estimates, but the inferences about the unknown {\it random} parameter are made from its posterior distribution.
+This suggests that the Bayesian approach has some technical advantage over the frequentist one in such cases and thus investigations for the search of proper priors ought to be considered in future applications.
+The practical use of the discussed estimators in experimental quantum physics largely depends on the technical challenges encountered in the implementation.
+While finding the MVU estimator can be challenging, it and the MMSE estimator are commonly used in signal processing \cite{Biguesh, Katselis, Shoari}.
+On the other hand, the ML estimator is widely applied in quantum tomography \cite{Badurek2004}, quantum metrology \cite{Vidrighin, Yin}, and quantum sensing \cite{Gefen}.
+The MAP estimator is generally used less frequently, although there are experimental instances to which it is applied \cite{Gursoy, Chan}.
+For TLS, such as in the fabrication and characterization of qubits \cite{Zwerver,VanDamme}, the heuristic least squares method is often employed.
+A key feature of this method is that it does not rely on probabilistic distribution of the data, but assumes only the functions to be fitted to the measurement results.
+Possible applications of our approach to the characterization of qubits require a statistical model for the data.

+Finally, it is important to stress that only a semi-classical treatment of the model is employed and the effects of measurement backaction are not considered in this study.
+In the context of the semiclassical approach, the gyrating magnetic field is modeled as a classical field so that only stimulated emission of photons can take place.
+Should a full quantum treatment be considered, the TLS can emit photons via spontaneous emission.
+Furthermore, the state of the TLS will depend strongly on the state of the electromagnetic field.
+Continuous observation of a quantum system exerts a backaction \cite{Mensky, Barchielli, Diosi, Belavkin, Presilla, Jacobs, Bernad}, which, for example, inhibits the transition in the TLS \cite{Presilla} or causes an experimentally measurable frequency shift \cite{Bushev}.
+Parameter estimation in an extended quantum model is another topic for future investigation.